 (3) Benefits paid and reserves established for losses incurred but not yet paid, including potential losses and unreported losses;

-(4) Costs of any excess insurance or conversion coverage or of any other kind of insurance obtained to cover potential losses or provide supplemental benefits;
+(4) Costs of any other kind of insurance obtained to cover potential losses or provide supplemental benefits;

 (5) Direct and indirect costs attributable to the use of outside consultants, independent contractors, and any other persons who are not state employees;

 (6) The cost of developing, monitoring, and evaluating cost containment plans as required by the department of administrative services and the savings derived from those plans.
 The financial information required by this rule shall be certified by an independent certified public accountant or independent public accountant who, by reason of knowledge and experience, is especially qualified in insurance accounting; such accountant shall be selected by the director of administrative services;